 Chapter 13 puts all your bills into one bill like a consolidation loan.
 This is withheld from your paycheck (like your federal taxes) and is then sent to the Chapter 13 Trustee’s office by your employer.
 Once per month, the Trustee collects the money and sends it to your creditors.

 Normally secured debts like your home, car, and furniture bills get paid first by the Trustee, as well as other priority debts like taxes and child support.
 Then after these secured debts and priority debts, money is sent to your unsecured creditors.
 You have up to five (5) years to pay a Chapter 13.
 While the unsecured creditors are waiting to be paid, they cannot charge you late charges, penalties, or interest.
 Sometimes unsecured creditors only get a very small percentage of what they are owed, but if you complete your Chapter 13 plan, the balance of what you did not pay is discharged, or wiped out.
-If you have a co-signer on any of your loans, read our blog to find out what happens with co-signed loans in Chapter 13.
+If you have a co-signer on any of your loans, read our blog about co-signing student loans to find out what happens with co-signed loans in a Chapter 13 bankruptcy.